Woodbridge Criminal Defense Attorney

 Dedicated Woodbridge NJ Criminal Defense Lawyer

 Woodbridge has one of the busiest police departments in Middlesex County, writing several thousand tickets each year.
 Similarly, Woodbridge Municipal Court is one of the busiest courts in New Jersey, handling more municipal court cases than nearly any other municipal court in the state.
 If you or your loved one has been charged with a criminal complaint or serious traffic violation it is important that you contact a skilled and experienced lawyer who is familiar with the court system.
-At William Proetta Criminal Law, our attorneys have extensive experience representing clients in Woodbridge who have been charged with disorderly persons offenses such as Drug Possession, Disorderly Conduct, Simple Assault, Possession of Marijuana, and Harassment.
+At William Proetta Criminal Law, our attorneys have extensive experience representing clients in Woodbridge who have been charged with disorderly persons offenses such as Drug Possession, Disorderly Conduct, Simple Assault, and Harassment.
 Our attorney’s diligently analyze the weaknesses in the State’s case against our clients and negotiate with the prosecution in order to achieve favorable outcomes.
 We are prepared to aggressively litigate on behalf of our clients if a plea agreement is not met.
 Our mission is to get our clients the best possible outcome that the law will allow.
 Such successes include getting the charges dismissed, downgraded, or amended to reflect a less serious event.
 If you would like to speak with an experienced Woodbridge criminal lawyer who will work with you and the facts of your case to build a customized case strategy, contact our Edison office at (732) 659-9600 for a free initial consultation.

 When You Need a Woodbridge Township Attorney Fighting Your Charges